harshithaattantiwebspace/signalsense-311-incident-risk-platform/README.md

 A separate **Power BI** report is built on `mart_issues_by_region_day` with:

 - KPI cards (total incidents, breach rate, risk)
-- Time-series of incidents vs breach rate
+- Time series of incidents vs breach rate
 - Region comparison charts
 - 100% stacked bars for risk-bucket mix
 - Detail table for export

-Power BI is used for interactive BI and presentation-ready visuals.

 ---